Sign In Register

 Is Summerfield a Good Place to Live?

-Based on current data, Summerfield receives an overall livability score of 4.9 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, a highly educated population, a low poverty rate.
+Based on current data, Summerfield receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, a highly educated population, abundant sunshine.
 Areas to be aware of include high housing costs.
-Summerfield stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Summerfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs